the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 - Turing Tools, Practices, and Systems team [stakeholder mapping template](https://miro.com/app/board/uXjVMGIR93o=/?share_link_id=456301587406)

 ### RAM insights
-* Stakeholder mapping isn't meant to be a single source of truth - it is a tool to capture a team's understanding of the stakeholder landscape, clarify stakeholder relationships, and surface stakeholder groups that may share common characteristics or challenges.
-Whilst this resource may not provide specific solutions to successful stakeholder engagement, a well thought-out, detailed stakeholder map will help facilitate bringing a team onto the same page, which can help progress developing stakeholder engagement pipelines.
+Stakeholder mapping is not meant to be a single source of truth.
+It is a tool to capture a team's understanding of the stakeholder landscape, clarify relationships, and surface groups that may share common characteristics or challenges.
+Whilst this resource may not provide specific solutions to successful stakeholder engagement, a well thought-out, detailed stakeholder map will help facilitate bringing a team onto the same page, which can help with developing engagement pipelines.
 * We encourage teams to define their own metrics for mapping stakeholders on a matrix for prioritisation.
 These metrics should be carefully chosen to represent the key stakeholder considerations and project team goals.
 For example, the team may try to:
     * Establish a community of practice for project governance
     * Prioritise communication methods and cadence for different stakeholder groups